Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 using _npm install -g nodemon_ and then restart our server using command _nodemon filename.js_ instead of _npm src/app.js_.
 And nodemon will watch our app for any changes and will start it automatically when anything changes.

+**What is Nodemon?**
+Nodemon is a Node.js package that automatically restarts the server whenever file changes are detected, so you don’t need to manually restart the server after every change.

+**How Does Nodemon Work?**
+It watches your project files (JavaScript, TypeScript, JSON, etc.).
+When a change is detected, it automatically restarts the server to reflect the updates.
+It improves developer efficiency by eliminating the need for manual restarts.

 When we install a Package globally it gets installed at _C:\Users\<YourUsername>\AppData\Roaming\npm\node_modules_

 Instead of writing _nodemon src/app.js_ everytime we want to start our server using Nodemon we can specify a script like below in our